 Advice available to Fair Water Connections members covers:•Legislative provision•Contestable and Non-contestable Works•Equivalence - water company v competitive provision•Cost apportionment and phasing•Service connections•Surety requirements•Allowable charges•Basis for disputing unfair terms and conditionFWC members are also provided with assistance, on a site specific basis, to challenge concerns they have about imposed terms and conditions.Follow link for more about available help and advice.Follow the News and Update link for more about what FWC has been doing and other water self-lay related news.

 News and Updates

-There is much currently happening which impacts on self-lay provision.•Water companies should now all be working to a new standardised Code of Practice (we are reminding some about this!).•By mid January 2018 companies have to publish on their website all the information, forms etc. SLPs need to work in their area.
-(Some have got a lot to do!).•By end of January 2018 all (English) companies need to publish a connection charging framework based on new Ofwat Rules.
-Infrastructure Charges and asset payments will fundamentally change (We do not yet know what many companies are doing!)•By April 2018 (English) companies need to pay appropriate redress when they fail to deliver minimum service levels.
+There is much currently happening which impacts on self-lay provision.•Water companies should now all be working to a new standardised Code of Practice (we are reminding some about this!).•(English) companies should be publishing on their website all the information, forms etc. SLPs need to work in their area.
+(Some have much still to do!).•All (English) companies need to publish a connection charging framework based on new Ofwat Rules (significantly changing Infrastructure Charges and asset payments).•By April 2018 (English) companies need to provide appropriate redress when they fail to achieve minimum service levels.
 FWC is working for the water self-lay community on all of these.